 Best beaches in Somerset

-The current most popular beach in Somerset is Middle Hope.
+The current most popular beach in Somerset is Blue Anchor Bay.
 If you would like to have your say on which are the best beaches in Somerset just follow the link to the beach and vote by clicking the star ratings at the top right of the page.

 -